Literature / Elsabeth Soesten

 while hanging a few lampshades along the way.
 The first story in the series, the novella No Good Deed...

 , was released in October, 2013.
-It is due to be followed by Bait and Switch
+It is followed by Bait and Switch

 Elsabeth Soesten is a skilled swordswoman and adventurer who travels from village to village, town to town